-Our annual class that connects students and community members begins on Wednesday, Jan.
-22. The official title is “Community-Based Cancer Research Presentations and Discussion (BIOMS5665 – #3715).
-Here’s a link for more information and photos from past classes.
+Our annual class that connects students and community members “Community-Based Cancer Research Presentations and Discussion (BIOMS5665 – #3715).
+Click for more information & photos from past classes.

 Several sessions will feature guest speakers.
 Here’s a tentative lineup:

 2/26 Neil Iyenger, MD Energy Balance and Cancer